kusal-madura-yapa/kusal-madura-yapa/README.md

 ## Featured Projects
 - **Adaptive Gamification Model for Programming Education (2024-2025)**
   Built an AI-powered platform using Deep Q-Networks (DQN) to personalize programming quizzes with gamification elements like leaderboards and real-time feedback.
-Dynamically adjusts difficulty to enhance engagement and retention for Gen Z learners. *[View in Portfolio](https://portfolio-p862.vercel.app/)*
+Dynamically adjusts difficulty to enhance engagement and retention for Gen Z learners.

 - **AI HR Bot (2023-2024)**
   Developed an AI-driven HR bot with OpenAI integration and vector databases for efficient data retrieval.
-Optimized prompts to streamline HR tasks, improving decision-making during my internship at 99X Technology. *[View in Portfolio](https://portfolio-p862.vercel.app/)*
+Optimized prompts to streamline HR tasks, improving decision-making during my internship at 99X Technology.

 - **AI Web Solutions Platform (2023-2024)**
   Created a scalable web app using Vue.js and Nuxt.js, featuring AI-driven real-time validation and SEO optimization.
-Focused on user engagement and system scalability for a modern, accessible experience. *[View in Portfolio](https://portfolio-p862.vercel.app/)*
+Focused on user engagement and system scalability for a modern, accessible experience.

 - **Employee Upskilling Platform (2023-2024)**
-  Contributed to an internal platform for employee skill development, ensuring seamless backend integration and a user-friendly interface to customize learning journeys. *[View in Portfolio](https://portfolio-p862.vercel.app/)*
+  Contributed to an internal platform for employee skill development, ensuring seamless backend integration and a user-friendly interface to customize learning journeys.
 <br/>

 ## Achievements